yandex/mapsapi-codestyle/js.md

 Performance-critical parts of the code can use a `for` statement.

 ###for (var i in obj)
-If possible instead of the `for-in` construction [Object.keys](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys) should be used:
+If possible, [Object.keys](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys) should be used instead of a `for-in` construction.
 ```javascript
 Object.keys(obj).forEach(function (key) {
     console.log(key);